One-dimensional scaling limits in a planar Laplacian random growth model: Loewner flows

 \subsection{Convergence of Loewner chains}

-Our strategy will be to argue that the driving functions arising in the $\mathrm{ALE}$ process are close, in the regime where $n\asymp \capc^{-1}$, to the constant driving function $\xi_t=\theta_1$.
+Our strategy will be to argue that the driving function \eqref{xidef} arising in the $\mathrm{ALE}$ process is close, in the regime where $n\asymp \capc^{-1}$, to the constant driving function $\xi_t=\theta_1$.
 We would then like to argue that the resulting conformal maps are close.
 These kinds of continuity results have been established in several settings, see for instance \cite[Proposition 3.1]{JS09} and \cite[Proposition 1]{JST12}, and \cite{F1} for a more systematic discussion.